Robin Hood (Disney character)

-Robin Hood is the fictional protagonist of Walt Disney Productions series' 21st animated feature film Robin Hood (1973).
+Robin Hood is a fictional character in Walt Disney Animation Studios' animated feature film Robin Hood (1973).
 Robin Hood is voiced by Shakespearean and Tony Award winning actor Brian Bedford.
-The film is based on the legends of Robin Hood and Reynard the fox, a 12th-century Alsatian fairy tale character, but uses anthropomorphic animals rather than people.
+The film is based on the legends of Robin Hood and Reynard the fox, a 12th-century Alsatian fairy tale character, but uses anthropomorphic animals rather than people; in Robin's case being a red fox.
 The story follows the adventures of Robin Hood, Little John and the inhabitants of Nottingham as they fight against the excessive taxation of Prince John, and Robin Hood wins the hand of Maid Marian.